 Nonconsecutive Final Compensation

-The highest average annual earnable compensation during any period of three years of paid employment covered by CalSTRS.
+The highest average annual compensation earnable during any period of three school years of paid employment covered by CalSTRS.

 Available if you received a salary reduction due to a reduction in school funds.
-Upon certification from your employer, CalSTRS will use the highest three nonconsecutive school years to determine your final compensation.
+Upon certification from your employer, CalSTRS will use your highest three nonconsecutive school years to determine your final compensation.

 Nonqualified Service Credit